Ugandan president dismisses aid cuts at rally against gays

 KAMPALA President Yoweri Museveni told a rally of religious leaders, politicians and thousands of supporters on Monday that Uganda could live without aid that Western donors suspended or diverted in protest at an anti-gay bill that became law in February.

-Western donors have halted or re-directed about $118 million in aid since Museveni signed the law, which toughened existing rules against gays and prescribed life in jail for what it called "aggravated homosexuality", such as sex with a minor.
+Western donors have halted or re-directed about $118 million (70.8 million pounds) in aid since Museveni signed the law, which toughened existing rules against gays and prescribed life in jail for what it called "aggravated homosexuality", such as sex with a minor.

 Despite the Western outcry, the thousands who turned out at Monday's rally in a square in Kampala underlined public support for the law.
 Uganda now has of some of the toughest codes, yet it is only one of 37 African nations that outlaw homosexuality.